 Strong's #940 baskainô; to malign, to fascinate (by false representations), to bewitch, cast an evil eye upon, one who kills or destroys with his eyes in Classical Greek.
 Also used for envy in Classical Greek.
 "From the Middle English 'biwicchen' (bi- intense, thoroughness) and (wicchen, the practice of witchcraft or enchantment).
-'Bewitched' means the 'being thoroughly enchanted or fascinated' (Steven White, White's Dictionary of the King James Language, page 165)."
+'Bewitched' means the 'being thoroughly enchanted or fascinated'"26